gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 ## Setting up a MASTER_SAFE

 In the upcoming sections, all scripts are executed on Rinkeby only.
-In order to perform the steps on Mainnet, you need to do some obvious modifications.
+In order to perform the steps on Mainnet, you need to do some simple modifications.
 For example, you would want to go to [https://gnosis-safe.io/](https://gnosis-safe.io/) instead of [https://rinkeby.gnosis-safe.io/](https://rinkeby.gnosis-safe.io/).

 First, we will generate a Gnosis-Safe account.
 This account is needed to bundle a lot of Ethereum transactions to 2 only transactions to simplify the whole setup process and to save gas.